minzart/sunrise-oath/glossary/chatgpt.md

 August 2, 1992

 On the last evening of a summer trip to Montreal, I shared a dance with the love of my dreams on the deck of a St. Lawrence River dinner cruise.
-I was seventeen, and she looked around my age.
+I was seventeen, and she looked around my [[age]].
 When the last slow song played — “Nothing Broken But My Heart” by Céline Dion — the wind blew past and led my eyes to her, fluttering her shoulder-length hair against her bare shoulders.
 The blue of her cocktail dress, pale as white in the waxing twilight, made her my Cinderella.
 I took a breathless step, and another.
 Face to face, I saw her eyes — they were hazel, the eyes of the beautiful stranger.

 Wordlessly, we closed our distance.
 The wafting scents of shampoo and perfume sent a shiver down my spine.
 The delicate lady in lace-up heels kept her head down, and hid her flushed face in my neck.
 Anyone who saw us surely thought we were young lovers.
 I looked up at the lights of Montreal against the sky, and pulled her closer as the wind picked up.
 The chilly breeze, her warm body — how I froze from a graze, how I burned from a glance!